 Opera News lauds Jeni Houser’s performances as “commanding and duplicitous, yet also vulnerable.
 She has a bright future above the staff.”
-In the 2018-19 season, she makes her house debut with the Wiener Staatsoper as Frantzi in the world premiere of Staud’s Die Weiden.
-She joins both Kentucky Opera and the Boston Youth Symphony Orchestra in returns to her in-demand characterization of Königin der Nacht in Die Zauberflöte and also returns to Madison Opera as Anne Egerman in A Little Night Music and Fort Worth Opera to create the role of Viv in Peters’ Companionship.
-Future seasons see her debut with Dallas Opera.
+In the 2018-19 season, she makes her house debut with the Wiener Staatsoper as Franzi in the world premiere of Staud’s Die Weiden and subsequently joins the company for its productions of Die Zauberflöte and Trojahn’s Orest.
+She also joins Kentucky Opera in a return to her in-demand characterization of Königin der Nacht in Die Zauberflöte and returns to Madison Opera as Anne Egerman in A Little Night Music and Fort Worth Opera to create the role of Viv in Peters’ Companionship.
+Future seasons see her debut with Dallas Opera and another return to Madison Opera.
 Last season, she made debuts with Austin Lyric Opera as Zerbinetta in Ariadne auf Naxos and Central City Opera as the Königin der Nacht in Die Zauberflöte in addition to returning to Minnesota Opera for her first performances of Susanna in Le nozze di Figaro and the Charmeuse in Thais.
 She also joined the Last Vegas Philharmonic for Orff’s Carmina Burana and reprised Johanna in Sweeney Todd with Baltimore Concert Opera.

 Ms. Houser sang previous performances of Zerbinetta in Ariadne auf Naxos and Königin der Nacht in Die Zauberflöte with Minnesota Opera, at which she also sang Mrs. Grady in the world premiere of Paul Moravec’s The Shining.
 She joined Cincinnati Opera as Königin der Nacht in Die Zauberflöte as well as the Lyric Opera of Chicago for its production of the same title; Madison Opera for Olympia in Les contes d’Hoffmann, Johanna in Sweeney Todd, and Amy in Adamo’s Little Women; Mill City Summer Opera for further performances of Johanna in Sweeney Todd; On Site Opera as Susanna in Marcos Portugal’s Le nozze di Figaro in her New York City debut; and Odyssey Opera in Boston as Cecily in Castelnuovo-Tedesco’s The Importance of Being Earnest.
 On the concert stage, she has sung Orff’s Carmina Burana with Madison Symphony and Atlanta Ballet and Brahms’ Ein deutsches Requiem, Haydn’s Creation, and Mozart’s Requiem with Abendmusik: Lincoln (Nebraska).